-2023 2022

-Accounts payable and accrued liabilities 15,736,809 13,282,115

-Outstanding primary orders 12,883,053 9,197,944

-Patronage 6,000,000 6,000,000

-Employee benefits payable 4,810,136 4,845,636

-Service liability 476,502 333,005

-39,906,500 33,658,700
+2024 2023 Accounts payable and accrued liabilities 32,609,610 15,736,809 Outstanding primary orders Patronage 12,715,057 12,883,053 6,000,000 Employee benefits payable Loan servicing liability 3,821,037 844,128 4,810,136 476,502 Interest rate swap (note 11) 7,781,126 - 57,770,958 39,906,500

-15. Securitized borrowing
+16. Securitized borrowing

-The Credit Union periodically may securitize mortgages through the transfer of mortgage loans to third parties, and is an approved issuer in the National Housing Act Mortgage-backed Securities Program (NHA MBS).
-As at December 31, 2023, the aggregate value of securitized mortgages outstanding amounted to \$820,921,786 (2022 - \$621,730,744).
-There were no credit losses incurred on the mortgages transferred in 2023.
+The Credit Union participates in the Canada Mortgage and Housing Corporation (CMHC) sponsored National Housing Act Mortgage Backed Securities (MBS) program where the Credit Union assigns all legal rights, interest and title in certain insured residential mortgages to CMHC in exchange for MBS securities which are then sold to third party investors.
+As at December 31, 2024, the aggregate value of securitized mortgages outstanding, net of associated transaction fees, amounted to \$989,350,616 (2023 - \$820,921,786).
+There were no credit losses incurred on the mortgages transferred in 2024.
 The Credit Union retains the responsibility for servicing the qualifying residential mortgage receivables.
 Under the program, the Credit Union has an obligation to forward principal and interest amounts from the original loan to Canada Mortgage and Housing Corporation monthly whether or not it receives payments from mortgagers.
 The Credit Union has retained substantially all of the risks and rewards associated with the transferred assets.
 These assets are recognized within members' loans and the transfers are accounted for as secured financing transactions.
 The associated liability, secured by these loans, is carried at amortized cost and included in securitized borrowings on the consolidated statement of financial position.

-NHA MBS mortgage pools consists of seventy mortgage pools bearing interest rates from 0.76% to 4.43% (2022 - 0.74% to 4.51%).
-Mortgage pool maturities range from January 2024 to December 2034.
+NHA MBS mortgage pools consists of ninety eight mortgage pools bearing interest rates from 0.76% to 5.02% (2023 - 0.76% to 4.43%).
+Mortgage pool maturities range from January 2025 to December 2034.

-During the year, the Credit Union acquired \$24,626,614 (2022 - \$61,266,437) of securitized borrowing through a business combination (Note 4).
+During the year, the Credit Union acquired \$nil (2023 - \$24,626,614) of securitized borrowing through a business combination (Note 4).